salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 12. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?

-We could but, we would have to build again the docker image, and will result in creating a new container from that new image.
-Also, depending on the layers that follow, we will have to check if every instruction is still persistent with that change.
+Depending on the layers that follow, we will have to check if every instruction is still persistent with that change.
+For our case, we are running ROS2 Galactic and one of its requirements is Ubuntu 20.04.
+For avoiding unwanted bugs we shouldn't change the basic image.

 13. [C++] What is the [libsoft_speed.a](../robotics/ros2/src/motion_control/lib/) file and what is it for?